dyadav4/Cryptocurrency-prediction-/README.md

 Our p-value of 0.010.01 being lower than confidence level α=0.05 gives us significant evidence to reject the null hypothesis that the data is not stationary, thereby concluding that it is.
-Satisfied by this, we can now move on with estimating the parameters of the model.
+Satisfied by this, we can now move on with estimating the parameters of the model.</p>

-6. Methods and Algorithms
+<h2>6.
+Methods and Algorithms</h2>

-6.1 Random Forests
+<h3>6.1 Random Forests</h3>

-Random Forests grows many classification trees.
-To classify a new object from an input vector, put the input vector down each of the trees in the forest.
+<p>Random Forests grows many classification trees.
+To classify a new object from an input vector,
+put the input vector down each of the trees in the forest.
 Each tree gives a classification, and we say the tree "votes" for that class.
 The forest chooses the classification having the most votes (over all the trees in the forest).